-Wyoming LLCs vs Wyoming Corporations
+Wyoming LLCs vs. Wyoming Corporations (Which is Better)

 The average person doesn’t know the difference between an LLC and a corporation?
 Active Filings is about to drop some knowledge.
 Below you’ll find the three factors we think will help you make an informed decision on whether you want to incorporate or start an Wyoming LLC.

 LLCs are pretty easy to maintain.
 An LLC can opt to be managed by its members, which allows all owners to share in the business’s day-to-day decision-making, or by managers, who can be either members or outside managers.
 This is helpful if members aren’t experienced in running a business and want to hire people who are.
 Corporations have to hold meetings, keep minutes, record votes, and generally file more paperwork compared to an LLC.
 However, corporations are perpetual, which means they can exist as their own entity forever, whereas an LLC will generally dissolve and cease to exist upon the resignation, death, or bankruptcy of the member or members.